Kurlon/kernel-confs/Soekris/maximum-gentoo.md

 Maximum Gentoo - Full send for a 486
 - Custom OpenRC stage 3 built for 486 with -Oz and musl, maybe LTO?

+Step 0 - Soekris 4501 setup
+ - PXE Booting to start, just requires serial console access and DHCP to be setup properly.
+PXELinux and IPXE (old version, build on Ubuntu 14.04 or equivilent) both work.
+Will also need a tftp host to hold kernel, initramfs, and bootloaders.

 Step 1 - Gentoo build farm
 - HP DL160 G6
   - 2 x Xeon X5650 (12 cores total at 2.66GHz)